glpi-project/glpi/apirest.md

     See: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods

 itemtype
-:   A GLPI type, could be an asset, an itil or a configuration object, etc.
+:   A GLPI type, could be an asset, an ITIL or a configuration object, etc.
     This type must be a class who inherits CommonDTBM GLPI class.
     See [List itemtypes](https://forge.glpi-project.org/apidoc/class-CommonDBTM.html).